 It’s an exciting time for the Petoskey area wine industry!
 A decade ago, wineries here were virtually nonexistent.
 Yet nearly a dozen have cropped up in the last few years.
 In 2016 the U.S. government declared the six-county area across the ‘tip’ of lower Michigan to be a distinct winemaking region.
 It is known as the ‘Tip of the Mitt’ American Viticultural Area (AVA).

-‘Tip of the Mitt’ wineries are in good geographic company.
-Petoskey is situated along the famous 45th parallel (45.4 degrees, to be exact)–halfway between the Equator and North Pole.
+‘Tip of the Mitt’ wineries are situated along the famous 45th parallel–halfway between the Equator and North Pole.
 The 45th parallel is home to other well-known winemaking regions: Italy’s Piedmont; France’s Rhone Valley and Bordeaux; Oregon’s Willamette Valley; and even our neighbor to the southwest, Michigan’s Leelanau Peninsula.

 Wines produced in the Tip of the Mitt are like no other.
-Really!
 We are the only winemaking region in Michigan to specialize in cold-hardy grapes like Frontenac and Marquette.
 These varieties are bred to withstand long, cold northern Michigan winters.